Arirang Mass Games: History

 The 2019 edition was named "People's Country" or "The Land of The People" (인민의 나라).

-A further mass games event has been scheduled to begin on August 15, 2020, playing weekly until the October 10.
-The dates of this presently unnamed performance are designed to coincide with the start of the 75th anniversary of Liberation Day and the 75th anniversary of Party Foundation Day.
-The 2020 edition was eventually held from October 11 through October 31, and was entitled "Great Leadership" (위대한 향도).
-Although held during the COVID-19 pandemic, the country's borders were closed to foreigners at the time.
+A further mass games event was scheduled to begin on August 15, 2020, playing weekly until the October 10.
+These dates were chosen to coincide with the 75th anniversaries of Liberation Day and Party Foundation Day.
+The event was eventually held from October 11 through October 31, and was entitled "Great Leadership" (위대한 향도).
+Due to the COVID-19 pandemic, the country's borders were closed to foreigners at the time.

-There were no mass games in 2021.
+There were no mass games from 2021 until 2024.
+After a four year hiatus in October 2025 the mass games returned, with this edition named "Long Live the Workers Party of Korea" (조선로동당 만세) as part of the festivities of the Workers' Party of Korea's 80th anniversary.

 Iconography

 The Mass Games possess an important ideological character setting out the legacy and political narratives of the North Korean state, with emphasis placed upon Workers' Party of Korea, its armed forces, Kim Il-sung and Kim Jong-il.

 These messages may not be clear to foreign spectators, who are not aware of North Korean iconography: a rising sun symbolizes Kim Il-sung.
 When a gun is shown, it signifies the gun which Kim Il-sung gave to his son Kim Jong-il.
 The colour red, particularly in flowers, stands for the working class, and the colour purple and red flowers represent Kim Il-sung (as the flower Kimilsungia is a purple orchid and the flower Kimjongilia is a red begonia).
-A snowy mountain with a lake represents Mount Paektu, a traditional symbol of Korea and where Kim Jong-il is said to have been born in a log cabin.